 Lots of tummy time.

-But we also wanted to work on climbing/pulling, so we evaluated what some of the best baby climbing toys are.
+But we also wanted to work on climbing/pulling, so we evaluated what some of the best baby climbing toys are for this year.
 In this post, we’ll go through the ones we considered and tell you all about them.

 (Note: This post contains affiliate links.
 See affiliate disclaimer at the bottom of the page.)

-Best Baby Climbing Toys: Which ones should you consider?
+Best Baby Climbing Toys in 2018: Which ones should you consider?

 While far from the cheapest option, the Foamnasium Gymnasium is one of the highest quality baby climbing toys you’ll find.